 Laptop Management For Remote Teams

-While remote work has provided a lot of opportunities for employers and remote workers alike, there are also some disadvantages.
-Due to the increase in the use of cloud services, companies are more susceptible to cyberattacks.
+While remote work has provided many opportunities for employers and remote workers, there are also some disadvantages.
+For instance, the increase in cloud services makes companies more susceptible to cyberattacks.

 For a remote team to succeed, businesses must provide not just the right tool for video conferencing and project management but also IT asset management tools and software.